 The AFI janitorial staff will pay particular attention to keeping restrooms on campus clean and well-stocked.
 Each restroom will be cleaned and disinfected multiple times daily in addition to being regularly restocked with supplies for handwashing.

-All AFI Fellows, Faculty and staff must wear a cloth face covering at all times while on the AFI Campus.
 Face coverings should be routinely washed in hot water and fully dried before reusing and a newly clean mask should be worn each day.

 AFI has also secured two off-campus soundstages to expand our production footprint when current restrictions are lifted.
 These spaces will serve as lab environments to allow for both production and class activity.
 Additionally, AFI is adding a COVID Compliance Officer and a Public Health Professional to our team to assist navigating new production protocols.